X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Conclusion

 \section{Conclusion}

-This paper introduced a novel xLSTM-based vehicle trajectory prediction framework, X-TRAJ, and its physics-augmented extension, X-TRACK, for vehicle trajectory prediction on highways.
-The experimental results confirm that replacing xLSTM with a conventional LSTM in the X-TRACK leads to a noticeable drop in performance.
-The xLSTM-based model when integrated with the kinematic layer, X-TRACK, achieves up to $10.77\%$ improvement in ADE and $6.5\%$ in FDE metrics, underscoring its ability to capture long-term temporal dependencies more effectively.
+This paper introduced a novel xLSTM-based framework for highway vehicle trajectory prediction.
+The paper presents X-TRAJ as the first application of xLSTM to trajectory prediction, along with its physics-augmented extension X-TRACK.
+On highD, X-TRACK reduces the prediction error by $78.7\%$ and $19.7\%$ at $1$-second and $5$-second prediction, respectively, corresponding to approximately $4.7\times$ and $1.25\times$ lower error compared to the strongest baseline, GFTNNv2 \cite{GFTNNV2}.

-By integrating a physics-based kinematic module to X-TRAJ, the proposed X-TRACK achieves an improvement of up to $79 \%$ at a $1$-second prediction horizon and about $32 \%$ at a $5$-second prediction horizon on the highD dataset, demonstrating that the use of non-holonomic vehicle constraints leads to smoother and physically consistent predictions.
-The kinematic module enables more accurate prediction of trajectories as the physical laws of vehicle dynamics are known and not required to be inferred from the data in the case of deep learning-based models.
-Compared to state-of-the-art baselines, X-TRACK achieves performance improvement by $79 \%$ at the $1$-second prediction and $20 \%$ at the $5$-second prediction in the case of highD, compared to GFTNNv2 \cite{GFTNN2}, the second-best approach.
-The evaluation on the NGSIM dataset indicates that X-TRACK is among the state-of-the-art models, though with the reduced dataset size in NGSIM, the results are less statistically significant as compared to the highD dataset.
+In the case of highD, X-TRACK achieves an improvement of up to $79 \%$ at a $1$-second and about $32 \%$ at a $5$-second prediction horizon as compared to X-TRAJ, demonstrating that the use of non-holonomic vehicle constraints leads to smoother and physically consistent predictions.
+The kinematic module enables more accurate prediction of highway trajectories as the physical laws of vehicle dynamics are known and need not be inferred from the data in the case of deep learning-based models.

+X-TRACK consistently outperforms state-of-the-art baselines in the case of the highD dataset.
+The evaluation on the NGSIM dataset indicates that X-TRACK is among the state-of-the-art models, though with the annotation inaccuracies causing non-realistic driving trajectories and the reduced dataset size in NGSIM, making it difficult for X-TRACK to predict accurate trajectories, and therefore, the results are less statistically significant as compared to the highD dataset.

-These findings suggest that physics-based priors, when combined with data-driven sequence models, bridge the gap between predictive accuracy and physical consistency, which is essential in autonomous driving systems.
-Potential extensions include integration of additional information, such as richer road structure and map information, into our model to improve scenario representation.
+These findings suggest that physics-based priors, when combined with data-driven sequence models, bridge the gap between predictive accuracy and physical consistency for highway trajectory prediction.
+While our current scope is limited to highway scenarios, future work will extend the framework by integrating richer contextual information, such as detailed road structure and HD map data, to improve scenario representation.
+Incorporating multi-modal prediction and uncertainty quantification offers a natural extension to capture multiple plausible future trajectories.
 Furthermore, the proposed xLSTM architecture could also be extended to urban driving datasets in order to evaluate its performance under more diverse and complex traffic environments.